Take in the essential wildlife locations in the southern half of Madagascar to reveal some of the many different aspects of the island.

 Accommodation: Centrest Hotel or Setam Lodge, 2-nights

-Drive to Isalo, 2-nights.
-Walks to look for lemurs and birds
+Transfer to Isalo; walks to look for lemurs & birds

 The final leg of your drive south along Route Nationale 7 to Ifaty takes you through the villages of sapphire miners.
 Here the landscape changes to savannah dotted with bushes, with the heavily decorated tombs of the southern tribes scattered along the roadside.

 Transfer to Toliara airport and take a domestic flight back to Antanararivo, where you will be met and transferred to your accommodation in the city.
-Depending on the time of your arrival (the flight schedule varies from day to day), there may be time for an afternoon guided tour to see something of the city and visit Ambohimanga, 21 kilometres to the northeast.
+Depending on the time of your arrival, there may be time for an afternoon guided tour to see something of the city and visit Ambohimanga, 21 kilometres to the northeast.
 The royal palace, whose name means blue hill, was the residence of King Adrianamapoinimerina (1787-1810).
 For many years access was forbidden to Europeans, but it now provides a fascinating insight into life at that time.

 You should note: You can extend this trip by flying from Toliara to Fort Dauphin to visit Berenty Private Reserve or Ifotaka Community Forest before returning to Antananarivo